Humpday: Reception

 Humpday received positive reviews from critics.
-It has an approval rating of 79% on Rotten Tomatoes, based on 136 reviews, and an average rating of 6.7 out of 10.
+It has an approval rating of 79% on Rotten Tomatoes, based on 137 reviews, and an average rating of 6.70 out of 10.
 The website's critical consensus states, "Observant and insightful, this indie comedy takes a different tack on the "bromance" but still makes a point without sermonizing."
-On Metacritic, the film has a weighted average score of 74 out of 100, based on 25 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 74 out of 100, based on 25 critics, indicating "generally favorable" reviews.

 It has been categorized by some reviewers as part of the mumblecore movement in indie cinema.
+Reviewing the film for NPR, Bob Mondello wrote that though the setup may sound "preposterous", "if you bear with writer-director Lynn Shelton a bit, she takes her concept places that are a lot more resonant than you'd expect.
+And she does it without shortchanging the laughs that flow from the fact that these guys are going to have male-intimacy troubles that go way beyond backslapping…The film ends up being about not just a really idiotic dare, but about the bounds of friendship and the bonds of marriage — and about how unsettling it can be to look at yourself in the cold light of maturity, and realize you're not who you thought you'd grow up to be."

 It was an award winner at the 2009 Sundance Film Festival, receiving a "Special Jury Prize for Spirit of Independence".
 In 2009, The New York Times' Stephen Holden selected the movie as a "NYT Critics' Pick" and New York magazine also selected it as a "Critics' Pick".

+Accolades

 The film won both "Best Director" for Shelton and "Best Actor" for both Duplass and Leonard at the 2009 Gijón International Film Festival.
-The film won the "John Cassavetes Award".
+At the 2010 Independent Spirit Awards, the film won the John Cassavetes Award.